brianrahadi/AdventOfCode-2021/README.md

 In short, I want to code better in Python :)

 ## Did you code this by yourself?
 I will try to do all the challenges all by myself, but it seems difficult at certain days so I need to learn from others.
 I will cite the source of anything that is not made by me and explain what I learned from the code.
-I can say for sure that this has been an amazing learning experience.